Roses of ties

 Transformation, belonging, and collective healing

-For many of us from Belarus and Ukraine, the absence of grandfathers is a silent yet profound legacy of WWII.
-Our mothers grew up without ever knowing their fathers, and our grandmothers raised children alone—managing homes and farms, ensuring survival, and keeping the warmth of the hearth alive.
+For many of us from Belarus and Ukraine, the absence of grandfathers is a quiet yet profound legacy of World War II.
+Our mothers grew up never knowing their fathers, while our grandmothers raised children alone – running homes and farms, ensuring survival, and carrying the weight of entire families on their shoulders.
+Today, history echoes again.

 Female hands create slipsrosor